spyder-ide/spyder-docs/doc/quickstart.rst

 Quickstart
 ##########

 Welcome to our Quickstart!
-Here you will find a tour that will guide you through Spyder's interface.
+Here you will find an interactive tour that will guide you through Spyder's interface.
-You will get familiar with some of the elements found in the IDE, especially those that we will be mentioning through all our docs.
+You will get familiar with the most important parts of the IDE, especially those we will be mentioning throughout our docs.
-Finally, you will walk through some of the panes and its main functionality.
+Finally, you will get to walk through some of Spyder's key panes and functionality.

 .. raw:: html